-As one of its acquisition success stories and with around 1 billion monthly active users, Instagram is a huge ad revenue generator for Facebook.
+As one of its acquisition success stories and with 1.28 monthly active users (data for 2022), Instagram is a huge ad revenue generator for Facebook.
 Brands and advertisers can run ads on Instagram via Facebook’s Ad Manager.

 Facebook does not manufacture any devices of its own, but they don’t really have to.
 Most people use the Facebook app on almost every device they own.
 This helps boost Facebook’s ad revenue by displaying more ads and collecting data about users across different devices.

 Apple’s web browser, Safari, is the second-most popular web browser, holding a global market share of around 15%.
-Unlike Google that has Chrome and Search, Apple does not own a search engine.
+Unlike Google which has Chrome and Search, Apple does not own a search engine.
 Google is the default search engine on iPhones, and Apple charges Alphabet a percentage of the revenue to keep it that way.
-In 2014, that percentage reportedly amounted
+In 2014, that percentage reportedly amounted to $1 billion.

 Apple is known to produce very polished, powerful, and reliable operating systems (macOS, iOS, watchOS, tvOS) for their many devices, but it comes at a price — they are designed to tie you to the ecosystem.
 Because Apple’s devices come packed with their own applications and services, using an